 [Utility Payment Deferral]

-Residential, farm and small commercial customers can defer electricity and natural gas bill payments for the next 90 days to ensure no one will be cut off, regardless of the service provider.
+Residential, farm and small commercial customers can defer electricity and natural gas bill payments for 90 days (to June 18th, 2020) to ensure no one will be cut off, regardless of the service provider.

 Call your utility provider directly to arrange for a 90-day deferral on all payments.